haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-1-introduction_to_fl.rst

 Client selection
 ~~~~~~~~~~~~~~~~

-Before training our global model, we need to select the
+The client selection process starts with selecting the
+participants before training the global model.As part of
-participants.
-Every aggregator samples a subset of all of its neighbours
+its model updates, each aggregator samples a subset of all
-and asks for model updates from it.
-In some cases, the neighbours first
+of its neighbours.
+It is not uncommon to have the neighbours
-apply for participation, and then the aggregator decides who amongst them
+apply for participation first, and then the aggregator decides
-should be accepted.
+who should be accepted.

 Model download
 ~~~~~~~~~~~~~~

-Download the model parameters and execution plans, if not done already.
-Once accepted into the cycle, the workers ask for the necessary information to begin training.
+The model parameters and execution plans need to be downloaded, if they have not already been done.
+Upon acceptance into the cycle, the workers ask for the necessary information to begin training.

 Local training
 ~~~~~~~~~~~~~~

-Each worker runs a specific number of iterations locally with the data
-available on the device.
-It updates its local model weights and
+Based on the data available on the device, each worker runs a
+specified number of iterations locally.
+Model weights are updated
-uses them for inference.
+locally and used for inference.

 Reporting
 ~~~~~~~~~

-Once all the participants have finished the training process, they submit their model updates to the aggregator, which begins the cycle.
-The aggregator waits until a fraction of accepted devices report back with their models.

-The workers often only send the compressed model weights to reduce the data consumption
+Once all the participants finishes the training process, they submit their model updates to the aggregator, which begins the cycle.
+The aggregator waits until a fraction of accepted devices report cycle back with their models.The workers often only send the compressed model weights to reduce the data consumption

 Aggregation
 ~~~~~~~~~~~

 The aggregator then averages the model weights to generate the final
 global model.
-It often uses a non-linear combination of these models to
+It often uses a non-linear combination of these models
-account for their history and communication errors.
+to account for their history and communication errors.

 Federated Learning in Deployment
 --------------------------------